libremfg/rhize-docs/content/use-cases/genealogy.md

 ## Next steps: display and analyze

 The preceding steps are all you need to create a data foundation to use Rhize for genealogy.
-After you've started collecting data, you can use the data hub genealogy queries to build frontends and isolate entities for more detailed tracing and performance analysis.
+After you've started collecting data, you can use the genealogy queries to build frontends and isolate entities for more detailed tracing and performance analysis.

 ### Build frontends {#frontend}